chunky125/sel-claw/README.md

 - Python with pyfdt, jinja2, six, future, ply, libarchive, pyelftools modules
 - libxml2 tools (xmllint specifically)

-### Installing selfe build tool from selfe-config
+### How to build the example application

-selfe is the build tool for rust seL4 projects provided by sel-claw.
-At this moment it must be installed carefully so as to ensure that the correct version is installed rather than the selfe-sys package provided by Auxon corp.
+Get the source

-    cargo install --path path_to_selfe-config --bin selfe --features bin --force
+   git clone

-To check that this has installed correctly, run
+sel-claw-build is the build tool for rust seL4 projects provided by sel-claw, it must be installed before compiling the example application.

-    selfe --version
+    cargo install --path path_to_sel-claw-build --bin sel-claw-build --features bin --force

-This should report the version as 0.2.2 or greater.
+Then

 ## Status